stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 isPasswordChar : Char -> Bool
 isPasswordChar ' ' = True
+-- please note that isSpace holds as well for other characaters than ' ' -- e.g. for non-breaking space: isSpace '\160' = True
-isPasswordChar c   = not (isControl c) && not (isSpace c)
+-- but only ' ' shall be llowed in passwords isPasswordChar c   = not (isControl c) && not (isSpace c)

 isValidPassword : String -> Bool